 The Mill united with Lush to make a 2-minute film made through biometric information perception – the point being to imagine the physical reaction somebody has to a Lush spa treatment.
-Basically, transforming biometric information into beautiful graphical animation.3d visualisations
+Basically, transforming biometric information into beautiful graphical animation.

 Behind the Scenes: Lush Spa Film from The Mill on Vimeo.